fand/veda/README.md

 The settings of `VEDA` can be configured in 3 ways: global settings, project settings, and file settings.

 - Global settings are loaded from Settings page of Atom.
-- Project settings are loaded from `.liverc`.
+- Project settings are loaded from `.vedarc`.
 - File settings are loaded from the comments of the shader.

 The order of priority is as follows: